BillJr99/Ursinus-CS170-Fall2024/_pages/Activities/activity-hideandseek.md

 info:
   teacher_highlights:
-    - Teachers can set up a MakeCode Classroom environment by activating this <a href=\"/files/activity-hideandseek/hideandseek-20220705-0243-microbit-classroom-resume-activity.html\">template</a>.
+    - "Teachers can set up a MakeCode Classroom environment by activating this <a href=\"/files/activity-hideandseek/hideandseek-20220705-0243-microbit-classroom-resume-activity.html\">template</a>."
   goals:
     - To use the radio interface of the micro:bit
     - To design a workflow and algorithm to play Hide and Seek with two micro:bit devices